Yukon Manhunt

 Yukon Manhunt is a 1951 American Northern film directed by Frank McDonald and starring Kirby Grant, Gail Davis and Margaret Field.
-The film was the sixth in the series of ten films featuring Kirby Grant as a Canadian Mountie.
+The film is the sixth in the series of ten films featuring Kirby Grant as a Canadian Mountie.

 Plot

 Mining payrolls are being stolen and Corporal Rod Webb and his dog Chinook are sent to capture the outlaws.
-The climax comes when the corporal has a fight with two outlaws in a baggage car of a fast-moving train that has its door open.
+The corporal fights two outlaws in a baggage car of a fast-moving train.